Dibbeding/MapVisualisation/README.md

 # MaptheData
-The source code contained in this submission can be run on localhost using an UNIX-based terminal.
+The source code contained in this submission can be run on localhost using an UNIX-based operating system using a terminal.
 The following two commands should be executed:

 In order to install dependencies